troyxuanyichen/API-Requirement/Brainwavedate.md

 **Brainwave Data**
 ========================
 Note:
+Name of database: Brainwavedata
+Name of collection: brainwave
 One user may take 30 minutes to finish a session.
 Session is not bound to game.
 Maximum 40 sessions.